It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

 DIY flooring is made easy(er) with click-together flooring—if you’re handy with tools and want the elite self-install bragging rights, talk to your local flooring folks about doing it yourself.

 Thinking about redoing the bathroom or kitchen next?
-Don’t bother with the tile vs. wood floor debate; go straight to snap-together tile flooring
+Don’t bother with the tile vs. wood floor debate; go straight to snap-together tile flooring.

-Yes, there are still a lot of choices to make, but you won’t regret the fabulous investment of any type of wood flooring.
+Yes, there are still a lot of choices to make, but you won’t regret the fabulous investment in any type of wood flooring.
 You won’t just increase the value of your home—you’re getting something amazing to walk on for the rest of your life!

 But we know it’s hard to price out exactly what you need.
 And that’s why we’d really, really urge you to talk to a flooring retailer near you.
 Before you give up on your hardwood flooring dreams and convince yourself that fake wood flooring is the only answer, ask the experts.
 They can give you all the precise info you’ve been looking for.
 Just keep what you learned in this hardwood flooring cost guide in mind, and you can’t go wrong!